ubccpsc/310/docs/26w1/project/index.md

 added to a structure that hadn't anticipated it.
 That is the normal life of a successful system: requirements that arrive after the design is set.

-**They started a cleanup and ran out of term.** In their last checkpoint the previous team was asked to improve the design without changing behaviour.
+**They started a cleanup and ran out of term.** In their last deliverable the previous team was asked to improve the design without changing behaviour.
 They got through the courses and sections slice — you'll find it split into routers, controllers, services, and repositories — and then time ran out.
 Everything else still lives where it always did, in one very large file.